 Do your homework first!
 If you ask this and haven’t at least looked at the last few months of their content, this shows them that you might not be as invested in this partnership.
 If you expect that they have an understanding of your brand, then hold yourself to the same standard.

 If they’ve worked with a competitor in the past, and are willing to disclose this, that isn’t a bad thing.
 To their audiences, this could undo or discredit the brand loyalty you’re hoping to build with this influencer.
 If you’re concerned, move on to another partner or request exclusivity in your agreement to ensure they won’t work with a competitor during your agreement together.

 Red flag: If they are unwilling to disclose previous partnerships, move on!

 9. How frequently do you create sponsored content?

 Oftentimes, you should be able to answer this after a quick scroll through their IG feed.
-If it’s a Kleenex post.
-Walmart post.
-Post with kids.
-Velveeta post.
-Giveaway post.
+If it’s a Kleenex post, then a Walmart post, then a post with kids, then a Velveeta post, then a giveaway post...
 That might be too much!
-While it’s nice to partner with influencers who have experience creating sponsored content, be cautious of those whose sponsored posts are 4 out of 5 posts, this discredits the authenticity of their content, and your post will just get buried by the rest.
-Also, make sure that the brands they create sponsored posts to align with yours!
+While it’s nice to partner with influencers who have experience creating sponsored content, be cautious of those whose sponsored posts are four out of five posts, this discredits the authenticity of their content, and your post will just get buried by the rest.
+Also, make sure the brands they create sponsored posts for align with yours!

 10. What are your fees?
 Rights?
 Media kit/rate sheet?

 Influencers are an extension of your brand, and we love finding the perfect fit!
-Let us help you with a plan that makes sense for your business.
+If you're like most produce marketers, you probably don't have time to vet influencers at this level and manage the 30+ email exchanges that are likely to occur before the partnership even begins.
+We can do that for you.
+Contact us and let us help you with a plan that makes sense for your business.